 All of the test cases have been executed.
-Observations/limitations seen during the test was noted in Section 2.2.
-The test met the objectives outlined in Section 2.1.
-The TDC Business Trunk Service is considered compliant with Avaya Communication Server 1000 Release 7.6, Avaya Aura® Session Manager Release 6.3 and Avaya Session Border Controller for Enterprise Release 6.3.
+Despite observations seen during the testing, as noted in Section 2.2, the test met the objectives outlined in Section 2.1.
+The MTS SIP Trunk Service is considered compliant with Avaya Communication Server 1000 Release 7.6, Avaya Aura[®] Session Manager Release 6.3 and Avaya Session Border Controller for Enterprise Release 6.3.